Introducing web-agent, an open framework for building web agents. Fork it, swap models, and add Skills. Start building →

 npx -y firecrawl-cli init --browser --all

-The --browser flag adds the Browser Sandbox, providing remote browser sessions without a local Chromium install.
+The --browser flag opens a browser window for Firecrawl authentication.
+The --all flag installs the skill to every detected AI coding agent, enabling remote browser sessions without a local Chromium install.
 Multiple concurrent sessions run in isolated sandboxes, so your agent can fill forms, click through multi-step flows, and scrape the results.
+See the Firecrawl + OpenClaw docs for the full setup reference.

 For a deeper look at the search command, see the OpenClaw web search guide.
+To compare which search provider to use — Firecrawl, Brave, Tavily, Perplexity, or SearXNG — see the best OpenClaw search providers guide.
 The full Firecrawl integration guide covers setup and advanced use cases, and the CLI reference docs have the complete command list.

 Productivity and knowledge